This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 When the performer pulls the lever of the double pole knife switch (aka Frankenstein switch) to turn on vertical fan, he is just fooling you.

-That big and obvious looking double pole knife switch is a fake switch.
+That obvious looking double pole knife switch is a fake switch.

 The real switch is smaller and less conspicuous, is fixed near to the fake knife switch.